Caroline Cunningham is a reflexology specialist providing treatments in Carlow, Dublin and areas such as Bunclody, Castledermot and Baltinglass.

-Thanks to my ITEC studies in the history of Reflexology, I already knew that Hanne Marquardt has played a key role in the development of this wonderful therapy.
+Thanks to my studies of the history of reflexology, I already knew that Hanne Marquardt has played a key role in it's research and development.

-So, in the summer of 2014, I enroled in a workshop to discover more about this fascinating lady and therapy.
+In the summer of 2014, I enroled in a workshop to discover more about this fascinating pioneering therapist and teacher.

-Hanne wistfully reflected on the fact that she actually set out to disprove Eunice’s findings.
-In those early days of investigation, the claims of reflexology were considered quite radical.
+Hanne wistfully reflected on the fact that she actually set out to disprove Eunice's findings.
+In those early days of investigation, the claims of reflexology were considered quite radical and new.

-As I attempted to probe Hanne with my own investigative questions I got a glimpse of how brave she must have been to challenge this pioneering woman.
+As I attempted to probe Hanne with my own investigative questions I got a glimpse of how brave she must have been to challenge her pioneering teacher.